Outpatient Clinic

 Code requirements for medical office buildings are much less restrictive than those for hospitals.
 Local building codes will largely govern.
 However, federal facilities on federal property generally need not follow local and state codes, but follow federal regulations.

 Outpatient facilities operated under a hospital's license or requiring separate state licensing and accreditation will be governed by additional regulation.
-Many states base licensing on the AIA Guidelines for Design and Construction of Hospitals and Health Care Facilities, listed below as a resource, and thus that volume acquires regulatory status.
+Many states base licensing on the FGI Guidelines for Design and Construction of Health Care Facilities as a resource, and thus that volume often has regulatory status.

-Since clinics treat patients who are reimbursed under Medicare, they must also meet federal standards, and to be accredited, they must meet standards of the Joint Commission on the Accreditation of Healthcare Organizations (JCAHO).
-Generally, the federal government and JCAHO refer to the National Fire Protection Association (NFPA) model fire codes, including Standards for Health Care Facilities (NFPA 99) and the Life Safety Code (NFPA 101).
+Since clinics treat patients who are reimbursed under Medicare, they must also meet federal standards, and to be accredited, they must meet standards of The Joint Commission.
+Generally, the federal government and The Joint Commission refer to the National Fire Protection Association (NFPA) model fire codes, including Standards for Health Care Facilities (NFPA 99) and the Life Safety Code (NFPA 101).

-The Americans with Disabilities Act (ADA) applies to all public facilities and greatly affects the design of outpatient clinics with its general and specific accessibility requirements.
-The Uniform Federal Accessibility Standards (UFAS) apply to federal and federally funded facilities.
-They do not differ greatly from the ADA requirements.
+The Americans with Disabilities Act (ADA) applies to all public facilities and greatly affects the building design with its general and specific accessibility requirements.
+The Architectural Barriers Act Accessibility Guidelines or GSA's ABA Accessibility Standards apply to federal and federally funded facilities.
+The technical requirements do not differ greatly from the ADA requirements.
+See WBDG Accessible

 Federal agencies that build and operate outpatient clinics have developed detailed standards for the programming, design, and construction of their facilities.
 Many of these standards are applicable to the design of non-governmental facilities as well.
 Among them are: